 We want to create a script (called zhead) that can be executed from any directory.
-To do this, we need to create a text file that will be the script.
-Second, we will add the script to a directory that is in the $PATH environment variable.
+To do this, we’ll first create a text file that contains the script, then add it to a directory included in the $PATH environment variable.

-To make an example we will write a script that will display the first 10 lines of a gzipped file and call it zhead.
+In this example, we’ll write a script that displays the first 10 lines of a gzipped file and call it zhead.

-When we execute any command, we are just using a program, and a program is a file.
-For example, ls, is usually stored in /usr/bin/ls.
-So why we can use it in any directory?
+When we execute any command, we’re actually running a program — and a program is just a file.
+For instance, the ls command is usually located at /usr/bin/ls.
+So why can we use it from anywhere?

-When we type a command name, the shell looks for it in the directories listed in the PATH environment variable.
-The $PATH environment variable is a colon-separated list of directories that your shell searches when you type a command.
-If the command is found in one of the directories, the shell executes it.
-If the command is not found, the shell displays an error message.
+That’s because when we type a command, the shell searches for it in the directories listed in the $PATH environment variable.
+This variable is a colon-separated list of directories that the shell scans to locate executables.
+If it finds the command in one of those directories, it runs it; otherwise, it shows an error.

-To see the content of your PATH environment variable:
+To see the content of your $PATH variable:

 echo $PATH

-You will see a list of directories separated by colons.
-These are the directories that the shell will search when looking for a command to execute.
+You’ll see a list of directories separated by colons.
+These are the directories your shell searches for commands.

-:bulb: to see the same as a list, we can use sed to replace the colons with newlines:
+💡 To display them as a list, you can use sed to replace colons with newlines:

 echo $PATH | sed 's/:/\n/g'